Thomas Henry Kavanagh: Indian Mutiny

+He was an active freemason, and member of Morning Star No. 552 E.C.

 Later life

+In addition to the Victoria Cross, Kavanagh was promoted to be an assistant commissioner in Oudh, and helped in the suppression of scattered mutineers.

 Kavanagh died in Gibraltar on 13 November 1882, and is buried at North Front Cemetery, Gibraltar.
-He was one of only five civilians awarded the VC.
-His medal (and a first edition of his book, How I Won The Victoria Cross) was held by Historical-Militaria.com in Toronto, Canada.
+He was one of only five civilians ever to be awarded the VC.

+His medal (and a first edition of his book, How I Won The Victoria Cross) was held for more than 50 years by HistoricalMilitaria.com in Toronto, Canada.

 The VC was sold at auction at Noonans Mayfair on 14 September 2022 for a record hammer price of £750,000.

 In fiction

 Kavanagh appears in George MacDonald Fraser's Flashman in the Great Game in which he is portrayed as a bungling glory-seeker who has to be led through the enemy lines by a reluctant and terrified Flashman.